Axios’ Dan Primack on ‘the most polarizing startup that exists’ – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

 This week was a bit special.
 Instead of meeting up at the TechCrunch HQ to record the episode, Kate and Alex met up in muggy Boston at Drift’s office, where we linked up with Axios’s Dan Primack.
-And since we were feeling chatty, we went a bit long.
+And because we were feeling chatty, we went a bit long.

 After checking in with Primack (he has a newsletter and a podcast), we first dealt with the latest from Tumblr.
 In short, Verizon Media is selling Tumblr to Automattic for a few dollars.
 How did Verizon wind up owning Tumblr?
 Ah.
 Well, Yahoo bought it.
 Later, after Verizon bought AOL, it bought Yahoo.
 Then it smushed them together and called it Oath.
 Then Verizon decided that it didn’t like that much and renamed the group Verizon Media.
 But Verizon doesn’t want to own media (besides TechCrunch, of course), so it sold Tumblr to Automattic, a venture-backed company best known for operating WordPress.

 That’s a lot, I know.
 What matters is that Yahoo bought Tumblr for more than $1 billion.
 Verizon sold it for around $3 million.
-Now, Automattic now has a few hundred new employees and a shot at juicing its userbase before it goes public.
+Now, Automattic has a few hundred new employees and a shot at juicing its user base before it goes public.

 After that, we lamented that the WeWork S-1 had yet to appear.
 This was a tragedy, frankly.
 We had expected to spend half the show riffing on WeWork’s financials, alas…